maddypetersen/pierce-hacker-submissions/lessons-to-be-revised/2019-20-05-GDocCollab.md

 The recipient of the document is limited to whichever level of access was given from the sender.
 For example, a recipient with "editing" access will be able to make changes directly to the document.
 A recipient who only has commenting access will only be able to make suggestions and comments to a document.
 If a recipient only has viewing access, then no additions/changes can be made.

-1. Change your current level of access with the drop down at the top right of the screen.
-You are limited to the highest level you were originally granted.
+**1. Change your current level of access with the drop down at the top right of the screen.
+You are limited to the highest level you were originally granted.**

 <p align="center">
   <img src="{{ site.baseurl }}/assets/images/GDocCollab/i.png" >